History of rugby union matches between Australia and New Zealand: Records

-Tri Nations and the professional era (1996–2011)
+Tri Nations era (1996–2011)

 The professional era in rugby union began in 1995, marked by creation of the SANZAR group (a combination of South Africa, New Zealand and Australia) which was formed with the purpose of selling TV rights for two new competitions, the domestic Super 12 competition and the Tri-Nations.

 The first Tri-Nations was contested in 1996, with New Zealand winning all four of their Tests to take the trophy.

 In 2000 in Sydney, a record crowd of 109,874 witnessed what some have called 'The Greatest Ever Rugby Match' when the All Blacks defeated The Wallabies 39–35.
 Twenty one days after their win in Sydney, the All Blacks lost to the Wallabies in front of a home crowd.
 This meant the Wallabies won The Bledisloe Cup for the third year in a row.

 Another one of the most dramatic matches was played on 1 September 2001 at Stadium Australia, in what would be Wallaby great John Eales' last ever test.
 The Wallabies were hoping to send their skipper off in a grand style.
-A fairy tale ending was looking possible in the first half as the Wallabies took a 19-6 lead over the All Blacks.
+A fairy tale ending was looking possible in the first half as the Wallabies took a 19–6 lead over the All Blacks.
 However, tries for Doug Howlett and Pita Alatini, along with Andrew Mehrtens kicking, saw the All Blacks back in front 26–22.
-Then, in the dying moments of the game No.8 Toutai Kefu scored the winning try for the Wallabies.
+Then, in the last minutes of the game, number 8 Toutai Kefu scored the winning try for the Wallabies.
 Two years later in 2003 the Wallabies suffered one of their most humiliating losses, being defeated 21–50 by the All Blacks in Sydney.

 In 2008, a Bledisloe Cup match was played in Hong Kong, which New Zealand won 19–14.
 It was rumoured that the United States and Japan would host future Bledisloe Cup matches, and these rumours proved true in the case of Japan, as Tokyo hosted a 2009 Bledisloe match.